BradleyHennen/server-side-calculator/readme.md

 # Server Side Calculator

 A calculator that completes logic on the server.
-It takes in two imputs and along with a mathimatical operator and calculates the results.
+It takes in two imputs and along with a mathematical operator and calculates the results.
 The application also stores your previous calculations as long as the server running.

 ## Built With